 Top Level Objectives in Private Industry

-For firms in private industry, business strategy begins with a focus on the highest objective in private industry: Increasing owner value.
-For most businesses, in fact, that is the firm's reason for being.
+For firms in private industry, the highest level objective is increasing owner value.
+For most businesses that is the firm's reason for being.
 Note, however, that firms achieve this objective only by earning profits.
 And, there are only two ways they can use the period's profits to increase owner value:

-Secondly, by keeping some or all profits as retained earnings.
-This builds owners equity on the Balance sheet.
+- Secondly, by keeping some or all profits as retained earnings, thereby building owners equity on the Balance Sheet.

-Most government and non profit organizations, of course, do not exist to meet profit objectives.
-A few—such as Postal Services, licensing agencies, or lottery commissions—do generate revenues and try to earn enough to cover their own expenses.
-However, for these and all other government and non profit firms, top level strategic objectives derive from mission statements.
+Most government and non-profit organizations, of course, do not exist to meet profit objectives.
+A few—such as Postal Services, licensing agencies, or lottery commissions—do generate revenues and try to earn enough to cover their expenses.
+However, for these and all other government and non-profit firms, critical strategic objectives derive from mission statements.

 Example: Top Level Objectives for Government Department